xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/faq.md

 {% endcapture %}

 {% capture question_3 %}
-Why `riscv-none-embed-gcc` and not `riscv-none-eabi-gcc`, as ARM uses?
+Why `riscv-none-embed-gcc` and not `riscv-none-eabi-gcc`, as Arm uses?
 {% endcapture %}

 {% capture answer_3 %}